BenGitsCode/angular-js-talk/README.md

 ## Objectives
 By the end of this, developers should be able to:
--   Explain how AngularJS at a high-level.
+-   Explain how AngularJS works at a high-level.
--   Explain the benefits of using AngularJS.
+-   Explain the key benefits of using AngularJS.
 -   Have a foundation to get started on AngularJS development.

 ## Instructions